mpflynnx/terraform-beginner-bootcamp-2023/journal/week1.md

 - Implement content versioning
 - Understand terraform_data resource type
 - Understand Provisioners
-- Use a provisioner to invalidate Amazon CloudFront distributions
+- Use a provisioner to invalidate Amazon CloudFront distribution cache
+- Use 'for_each' meta-argument to upload multiple files from a folder
+- Understand the 'fileset' function
+- Use the Terraform Console to test expressions

 <p align="center">